KitCarson88/ionic-angular-libraries/README.md

     ng generate library kitcarson88-ionic-library

 ## Build instructions
-To build internal libraries do a complete ionic-5-library project build.
+To build internal libraries do a complete ionic-angular-libraries project build.
 To build the project run
     npm run build